argoproj/argo-workflows/community/sustainability_effort.md

 An Assignee is a Reviewer/Approver/Lead who owns reviewing the PR.
 PRs with this label should be given an initial review within a week and should respond to each question or modification from the author within a week.

 Next, look for the Pull Requests which have no existing Assignee.

-In the case of a Reviewer being the Assignee, the Reviewer can request a review from one or more Approvers once they have approved the PR.
+In the case of a Reviewer being the Assignee, once the Reviewer has approved the PR, then  can request a review from one or more Approvers.

 ### Authoring PRs